-Historical drill results suggested that the Deer Cove deposit could be a source of high-grade feed for the Pine Cove mill.
+Historical drill results suggest that the Deer Cove deposit could be a source of high-grade feed for the Pine Cove mill.
 Past development work includes a drill program on the Deer Cove deposit in 2014 to better outline the distribution of high-grade gold within the vein and to test the vein down-dip.
 The program consisted of 2,090 metres of diamond drilling in 20 holes (see press release dated February 27, 2015).
 The results indicate that the deposit does continue at depth but that the high-grade portion of the deposit was not present to the depths tested.

-No exploration field work was conducted during the three months ended November 30, 2015.
-The Company plans to update the deposit model with the most recent drill results and assess the deposits ability to be developed and included within the mine plan as a source of high-grade ore.
+No significant exploration field work was conducted during the three months ended February 29, 2015.
+The Company plans to update the deposit model with the most recent drill results and assess the deposits ability to be developed as a source of high-grade ore.